-More generally, there is currently a strong effort to push the applications of SCET toward factorization and resummation at subleading power in the expansion in λ .
-The subleading SCET Lagrangian [56,100] and current operators arising in B-meson decays and their anomalous dimensions [55, 56, 101-103] have been studied a long time ago.
-More recently, the focus has shifted to subleading operators arising in important collider processes, such as Drell-Yan or Higgs production.
-The general set of operators for such processes have been identified [104-106], and several of their anomalous dimensions have been calculated [106,107].
-First resummed results at subleading power have been presented for event shapes [108] and the Drell-Yan process [109].
+Recent years have seen a strong effort to push the applications of SCET factorization and resummation techniques to next-to-leading power (NLP) in the expansion in λ .
+The subleading SCET Lagrangian [60, 123, 124] and current operators arising in B-meson decays and their anomalous dimensions [59, 60, 125-127] have been studied a long time ago.
+For important collider processes, such as Drell-Yan or Higgs production, the general sets of operators have been identified [128-130], and several of their anomalous dimensions have been calculated [130, 131].
+Resummed results at subleading power have been presented for event shapes [132] and the Drell-Yan process [133].
+More applications of SCET can be found in Section 6.4 of the review article [134].